jucardi/DuplicatesFinder/README.md

 Jucardi Duplicates Finder
 =========================

+> Copyright 2013

 Simple desktop application built in .NET using Windows Forms

 #### How it works